 FGM is a global issue - more than 200 million girls and women around the world today have undergone some form of FGM.
 In the US alone, 513,000 women and girls have experienced or are at risk of FGM.

 To our US supporters: Ensure that the momentum we have gained in fighting FGM does not slow down!
-If your state doesn’t have a law banning FGM and vacation cutting call your state representative to demand legislation banning this human rights violation.
+Take action today.

 END SEX TRAFFICKING AND SEXUAL EXPLOITATION